Zilber-Pink in a product of modular curves assuming multiplicative degeneration: Preliminaries

-Note that the definitions of global and non-trivial relations in \cite[VII, 5.2]{And89} refer only to polynomials with coefficients in some number field~$K$.
-However, nothing in the proof of \cite[VII, Thm.~5.2]{And89}, including the constants which appear in \cite[VII, Prop.~3.5]{And89}, depends on the number field~$K$, so \cref{hasse-principle} is valid for relations with coefficients in $\Qbar$.
+\begin{remark} The definitions of global and non-trivial relations in \cite[VII, 5.2]{And89} refer only to polynomials with coefficients in some number field~$K$.
+However, nothing in the proof of \cite[VII, Thm.~5.2]{And89}, including the constants which appear in \cite[VII, Prop.~3.5]{And89}, depends on the number field~$K$, so \cref{hasse-principle} is valid for relations with coefficients in $\Qbar$. \end{remark}